-Since its adoption, the architectural design standards of the Land Development Code have raised interpretation questions that have beleaguered applications for new development and redevelopment.
-Primarily, interpretation questions have centered on applicability of façade standards, specific language regarding flat roof limitations, and a lack of clear definitions of allowable architectural subtypes.
+Since its amendment in 2016, the architectural design standards of the Land Development Code have raised interpretation questions that have beleaguered applications for new development and redevelopment.
+Primarily, interpretation questions have centered on applicability of façade standards, specific language regarding flat roof limitations, and a lack of clear definitions of allowable architectural design subtypes.
 Proposed amendments clarify language and re-organize subsections to more clearly convey design standards for aspects including facades, building entryways and windows, rooftops and rooftop equipment, and interior parking.

-In addition to adding definitions for each architectural subtype, staff notably recommends replacement of Caribbean design subtype, to which there is no evident example within the existing built environment, with "Island Leisure" which, as defined, encapsulates design features on display at commercial developments such as Seahorse Shops, Whitney's Bait and Tackle, and Dairy Queen, as well as resort developments such as Castaways Bay and Beach Cottages and Anchor Inn.
+In addition to adding definitions for each architectural subtype, staff notably recommends replacement of Caribbean design subtype, to which there is no evident example within the existing built environment, with "Island Leisure" which, as defined, encapsulates design features on display at commercial developments such as